Cracker Barrel bars Tennessee pastor who called for LGBTQ executions in sermons

 Grayson Fritts and his independent All Scripture Baptist Church in Knoxville had planned a meeting at the Cracker Barrel in Cleveland, Tennessee, on June 29.

-The restaurant chain said Tuesday in a statement on Twitter that it is not affiliated with the church or Fritts and it "disagrees with their statements of hate and divisiveness."
+It said Tuesday in a statement on Twitter that it is not affiliated with the church or Fritts and that it "disagrees with their statements of hate and divisiveness."

 "We serve everyone who walks through our doors with genuine hospitality, not hate, and require all guests to do the same," Tennessee-based Cracker Barrel said in the statement.